acoustep/mitchs.pw/source/read/2015-01-08-simple-search-with-laravel-and-elasticsearch.html.markdown

 $posts = Post::searchByQuery(['match' => ['title' => 'Moby Dick']]);
 ```

 In the above example only the title is searched.
-You might be wondering how this differs from ```search()``` method behind the scenes.
+You might be wondering how this differs from the ```search()``` method behind the scenes.
 The search() query will match all parameters including our content and tags fields.

-If you try searching your data now with text from the content fields you will notice drastically different results.
+If we try searching our data now with text from the ```content``` field you will notice drastically different results.
 You may even notice different results when you take data from the title fields, too.
 This is because ElasticSearch generates a score from the data it searches.
-Any relevant text in the fields queried will improve that score.
+Any relevant text in the queried fields will improve that score.

 That's all well and good, but now we want to search our tags because they are the keywords we want to match in the search results.
 Let's also include content but give it a lower priority.